MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

 Users can choose to opt-out of this new experience and go back to the classic Yammer at any point.

-- This would not impact those users who have tried the new Yammer before and made the explicit choice to opt out of it.
-These users would continue to stay on the classic Yammer experience.
+- This would not impact those users who have tried new Yammer before and made the explicit choice to opt out of it.
+These users would continue to stay in the classic Yammer experience.
 - Users who have already opted in through the opt-in toggle are not impacted.
-These users would stay on the new experience but can opt out at any time through the opt-out toggle.
+These users would stay in the new experience but can opt out at any time through the opt-out toggle.
-- If your organization is completely new to Yammer, and you want all your users to directly move to the new Yammer experience, the **Enable the New Yammer (Preview)** as default setting is the one we recommend.
+- If your organization is completely new to Yammer, and you want all your users to directly move to the new Yammer experience, the **Enable the New Yammer as default** as default setting is the one we recommend.

 If at any point during the preview phase, you want to remove access to the toggle, please select the first setting, **Stay in Classic Yammer**.
 Here is what that would involve: